Grizzly bear: Subspecies in North America

 In 1963, Rausch reduced the number of North American subspecies to one, Ursus arctos middendorffi.
 Further testing of Y-chromosomes is required to yield an accurate new taxonomy with different subspecies.
-Coastal grizzlies, often referred to by the popular but geographically redundant synonym of "brown bear" or "Alaskan brown bear" are larger and darker than inland grizzlies, which is why they, too, were considered a different species from grizzlies.
-Kodiak Grizzly Bears were also at one time considered distinct.
-Therefore, at one time the thought was there were five different "species" of brown bear, including three in North America.
+Coastal grizzlies, often referred to by the popular but geographically redundant synonym of "brown bear" or "Alaskan brown bear," are larger and darker than inland grizzlies, which is why they, too, were considered a different species from grizzlies.
+Kodiak grizzly bears were also at one time considered distinct.
+Therefore, at one time the thought was that there were five different "species" of brown bear, including three in North America.

 It remains an open question how many subspecies of Ursus arctos are present in North America.
 Traditionally, the following have been recognized alongside U. a. horribilis proper: Alaskan brown bear (U. a. alascensis), California grizzly bear (U. a. californicus), Dall Island brown bear (U. a. dalli), the Alaska Peninsula brown bear (U. a. gyas), Kodiak bear (U. a. middendorffi), Mexican grizzly bear (U. a. nelsoni), ABC Islands bear (U. a. sitkensis), and Stickeen brown bear (U. a. stikeenensis).

 One study based on mitochondrial DNA recovered no distinct genetic groupings of North American brown bears, implying that previous grizzly bear subspecies designations are unwarranted and these bears should all be considered populations of U. a. horribilis.
 The only genetically anomalous grouping was the ABC Islands bear, which bears genetic introgression from the polar bear.
 A formal taxonomic revision was not performed, however, and the implied synonymy has not been accepted by taxonomic authorities.
 Furthermore, a handful of studies have suggested that certain Alaskan brown bears, including the Kodiak and Alaskan Peninsula grizzly bears, are members of a Eurasian brown bear lineage, more closely related to Siberian brown bear populations than to other North American brown bears.
 Until the systematics of North American brown bears is studied in more depth, other North American subspecies have been provisionally considered separate from U. a. horribilis.